bergano65/visualstudio-docs.ru-ru/docs/test/using-stubs-to-isolate-parts-of-your-application-from-each-other-for-unit-testing.md

 ---
-title: "Использование заглушек для изоляции частей приложений друг от друга при модульном тестировании | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Using stubs to isolate parts of your application from each other for unit testing | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: